tunde-james/business-card/README.md

 ## Digital Business Card

-This is a digital business card desinged with React JS.
+This is a digital business card designed with React JS.

 # Getting Started with Vite App